 Are you splitting up marital assets?
 Then you are in need of a specialized divorce appraisal

 Divorce settlements involve many decisions, including who keeps the house.
 There are generally two choices when discussing the shared residence – it can be put up for sale and the proceeds divvied up, or one party can “buy out” the other.
 In either case, one or both parties should get an appraisal of the residence.
 A divorce appraisal requires a well-established, authoritative appraisal document that can be supported during a trial.
-When you order a divorce appraisal from Coast Appraisers and Consultants Inc, you are assured the best in service with professional courtesy and well-supported conclusions.
+When you order a divorce appraisal from Coast Appraisers LLC, you are assured the best in service with professional courtesy and well-supported conclusions.
 Handling the particular challenges of a divorce situation is not a problem for us.

 Attorneys as well as accountants in New Jersey rely on our analysis when ascertaining real property values for estates, divorces, or other disputes depending on a value opinion.
 We understand their needs and are used to dealing with all parties involved.
 We provide appraisal documents for courts or various agencies that meet or exceed their requirements.

 As a lawyer working with a divorce, your case’s material facts customarily require an appraisal to determine market value for the residential real estate involved.
 A great deal of the time the divorce date may not be the same as the date you requested the appraisal.
 We’re accustomed to the processes and what it means to do a retrospective appraisal that has an effective date and Market Value estimate corresponding to the date of divorce.
 We handle many divorce appraisals (unfortunately) and we understand that they need to be handled with the utmost care.
 The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) compels us to keep the highest degree of confidentiality, guaranteeing you the utmost discretion.